DeviousDoge/Horiseon-Refractor/README.md

 # Horiseon-Refractor

+## Description
-The first challenge in my fullstack bootcamp
+The first challenge in my fullstack bootcamp.
+This project involved changing the source code of a website for a fictitious internet technology company "Horiseon".
+The source code was refractored to make it more accessible and optimized for search engines.
+Alot of arbitrary classes and selectors were consolidated to make the source code more approachable.

 ## User Story